AllenInstitute/Bulk-RNA-Snakeline/README.md

 > **Note:** This pipeline will take a long time depending on the data and number of cores available.

-Notes.
-This pipeline will take a long time depending on the data.
 ## Required Tools

  * [FastQC 0.11.9](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) (A quality control tool for high throughput sequence data)